Hmml Global Operations: Iraq

 • Repositories

 Chaldean Archdiocese of Irbīl, Chaldean Archdiocese of Karkūk, Chaldean Catholic Church.
-Patriarchate of Baghdad, Mar Behnam Monastery, Syrian Catholic Archdiocese of Baghdad, Syrian Catholic Diocese Qaraqosh (Tahira), and other libraries and private collections
+Patriarchate of Baghdad, Mar Behnam Monastery, Syrian Catholic Archdiocese of Baghdad, Syrian Catholic Diocese Qaraqosh (Tahira), Assyrian Church of the East.
+Patriarchate, and other libraries and private collections

 • Languages